tomymaritano/legostore/README.md

 [Chakra UI](https://chakra-ui.com/)

-# ALso this proyect is an ecommerce of lego toys.
+# Also this proyect is a Lego ecommerce.

 # If you are cloning this proyect, dont forget to:
 ### npm install